 DescriptionOne of the most popular and influential games of the 1980's, Pac-Man stars a little, yellow dot-muncher who works his way around to clear a maze of the various dots and fruit which inhabit the board.

-Pac-Man's goal is continually challenged by four ghosts: The shy blue ghost Bashful (Inky), the trailing red ghost Shadow (Blinky), the fast pink ghost Speedy (Pinky), and the forgetful orange ghost Pokey (Clyde).
-One touch from any of these ghosts means a loss of life for Pac-Man.
+Pac-Man's goal is continually challenged by four ghosts: The shy blue ghost Bashful ("Inky"), the trailing red ghost Shadow ("Blinky"), the fast pink ghost Speedy ("Pinky"), and the forgetful orange ghost Pokey ("Clyde").
+One touch from any of these ghosts means loss of a life for Pac-Man.

-Pac-Man can turn the tables on his pursuers by eating of the four Energizers located within the maze.
+Pac-Man can turn the tables on his pursuers by eating one of the four Power-Pills located around the maze.
 During this time, the ghosts turn blue, and Pac-Man can eat them for bonus points.
-This only lasts for a limited amount of time, as the ghost's eyes float back to their center box, and regenerate to chase after Pac-Man again.
+This only lasts for a limited amount of time as the ghosts' eyes float back to their center box and regenerate to chase after Pac-Man again.

-Survive a few rounds of gameplay, and be treated to humorous intermissions between Pac-Man and the ghosts.
+Survive a few rounds of gameplay, and be treated to humorous intermissions starring Pac-Man and the ghosts.

 - "Puck-Man" -- Working title